ashleyrennee/ashleyrennee/README.md

 I like to build scalable solutions that integrate user needs and business goals, with accessibility and equity being foundational components of my work as a Designer and Programmer.

 My areas of interest are **iOS Mobile Dev and Web Design**.
 I am currently studying Computer Science and minoring in Business at **Florida International University**.
+Additionally, I obtained a certificate for UX Design from General Assembly.

 ## Repo Guide
 In my repository, you will see a mix of coursework, labs, and personal projects.